Sounds from Sensors with Mozzi

 OK - now the Arduino is working we are ready to install Mozzi.

-• You should now be able to see Mozzi in the list under Arduino➞Sketch➞Import Library.
+- Using either installation method, you should now be able to see Mozzi in the list under Arduino➞Sketch➞Import Library.

 Wiring